AesthetixDev/koko/README.md

 Use `/help` to see a list of commands available to you.
 Administrators can enable or disable features using `/settings`.

+Every message received by the bot is printed to the console in the format `[#channel] (timestamp) username: message` to aid debugging.

 ## Setup

 1. Install dependencies: